 Along with Apache, PHP, and MySQL, Nginx plays a starring role in our WordPress Hosting stack.

-In this article, we’re going to discuss why Nginx is so popular and how we used it to speed up your WordPress experience.
+In this article, we’re going to discuss why Nginx is so popular and how we use WordPress NGINX to speed up your website experience.

 Nginx Plays Middleman In The WordPress Hosting Stack